Genomic-Informed Heterogeneous Graph Learning for Spatiotemporal Avian Influenza Outbreak Forecasting: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We present \textit{BLUE}, a bi-layer heterogeneous graph fusion network that integrates genetic and spatial data to improve epidemic forecasting.
-BLUE uses cross-layer smoothing and information-preserving graph fusion to learn coherent representations of disease spread through an autoregressive encoder–decoder architecture.
-We evaluate BLUE on two datasets: the newly constructed Avian-US dataset and the publicly available Flu-Japan dataset.
-In both settings, BLUE outperforms strong spatio-temporal and epidemic forecasting baselines, demonstrating its effectiveness across different spatial and epidemiological contexts.
-The spectral fusion mechanism within BLUE is generalizable and can be extended to maintain structural alignment in more complex, multi-layer graph settings.
-While the current version of the Avian-US dataset does not include environmental variables, the architecture of BLUE is inherently modular and extensible.
-Additional information, such as location-level temperature, humidity, or other ecological indicators, can be incorporated as new layers or features with corresponding cross-layer connections.
-In future work, we plan to expand the dataset with richer environmental attributes and biological categories, such as mammals and humans, to better support realistic forecasting, extending BLUE’s applicability to more comprehensive, real-world scenarios.
+In this work, we proposed \ourmethod, a bi-layer heterogeneous graph fusion framework designed to advance epidemic forecasting by integrating genetic and spatial modalities. \ourmethod~uses cross-layer smoothing and information-preserving graph fusion to learn coherent representations of disease spread through an autoregressive encoder–decoder architecture.
+Through a novel integration of cross-layer smoothing and spectral regularization, the model effectively learns coherent representations of disease transmission dynamics within an auto-regressive encoder-decoder architecture.
+Extensive empirical validation on the newly constructed Avian-US benchmark demonstrates that \ourmethod~consistently outperforms state-of-the-art spatiotemporal and epidemic forecasting baselines, establishing its robustness across diverse spatial and epidemiological settings.
+Beyond immediate performance gains, \ourmethod~offers a generalizable theoretical contribution, providing a mathematically grounded method for maintaining structural alignment in complex, multi-view graph learning.
+Although the current study relies on AIV, the architecture is inherently extensible.
+Future iterations will exploit this extensibility to incorporate environmental covariates and broaden the biological scope to include cross-species transmission, extending \ourmethod~to comprehensive real-world AIV monitoring.